apalala/grako/README.rst

 * Efficient support for direct and indirect left recursion allows for more intuitive grammars.

-**Grako**, the runtime support, and the generated parsers have measurably low `Cyclomatic complexity`_.
-At around 4.5 KLOC_ of Python_, it is possible to study all its source code in a single session.
+The parser-generator, the runtime support, and the generated parsers have measurably low `Cyclomatic complexity`_.
+At around 4 KLOC_ of Python_, it is possible to study all its source code in a single session.

-**Grako**'s only dependencies are on the Python_ 2.7, 3.4, or PyPy_ 2.3 standard libraries.
-The proposed regex_ module will be used insted of re_ if installed.
-The pygraphviz_ module is required for generating diagrams.
+The only dependencies are on the Python_ 2.7, 3.4, or PyPy_ 2.3 standard libraries (the proposed regex_ module will be used if installed, and pygraphviz_ is required for generating diagrams).

 **Grako** is feature-complete and currently being used with complex grammars to parse and translate *hundreds of thousands* of lines of `legacy code`_ in programming languages like NATURAL_, COBOL_, VB6_, and Java_.